skodaconnect/myskoda/README.md

 # MySkoda

-This Python library can be used to work with the MySkoda API.
+MySkoda is an async Python library to interact with the Skoda API.

+MySkoda is primarily developed to be used by the https://github.com/skodaconnect/homeassistant-myskoda project, a Home Assistant integration for Skoda vehicles.

+Before updating please review the [release notes](https://github.com/skodaconnect/myskoda/releases).

 <!-- TOC -->

 - [MySkoda](#myskoda)